-You may have heard at chit-chat networking events, or read on social media platforms, that UK based film start-up companies no longer qualify for SEIS and EIS; they do still qualify.
+You may have heard at chit-chat networking events, or read on social media platforms, that UK-based film start-up companies no longer qualify for SEIS and EIS; they do still qualify.
 Therefore you need to find the best advisers in SEIS/EIS film tax guidance.
 As HM Revenue & Customs only consider substantive submissions and will decline speculative ventures.

-A list of a few investors by name is critical; otherwise HMRC will consider it incomplete and reject it.
+A list of a few investors by name is critical; otherwise, HMRC will consider it incomplete and reject it.
 If HMRC accepts the submission from the company, it should go into production in the meantime, as HMRC assessment can take weeks to do.

 GET SOME EQUITY

-Be aware if you apply for both EIS and SEIS; of the capital raised under SEIS, at least 70% must be spent, before any money is raised under the EIS scheme.
-Once the company is advanced assured by HMRC, the company is more attractive to High Net Worth or Sophisticated investors.
-As they could receive tax breaks on shares, which must remain with the company for a minimum of 3 years for shares to qualify.
+Be aware if you apply for both EIS and SEIS, of the capital raised under SEIS, production must spend at least 70% before any money is raised under the EIS scheme.
+Once the company is ‘Advanced Assured’ by HMRC, the company is more attractive to High Net Worth or Sophisticated Investors.
+They could receive tax breaks on shares, which must remain with the company for a minimum of 3 years for shares to qualify.

 UK FILM TAX REBATE